 • AComposableCameraPlayerCameraManager is your GameMode's PCM class (or your PlayerController's override).

 • showdebug camera prints the in-game overlay during PIE.
+CCS.Debug.Panel 1 enables a richer always-on overlay — either works for the verification steps in the tutorials.

 You do not need to have read the full User Guide.
 Each tutorial links back to the concepts it leans on so you can drill down as needed.

-The four walkthroughs
+The five walkthroughs

 Follow Camera